Table of Contents

 What the Science Says

-Data suggests that only about half of patients experience weight loss within the first two years of starting treatment.
-For those who do, the average loss is often around 7 to 8 pounds.
-While this may feel disappointing if you were hoping for a dramatic transformation, it is important to remember that the medication’s primary job is to restore "euthyroidism"—a state of normal thyroid function—not to act as a weight-loss drug.
+The study indicated that only about half of patients experience weight loss within the first two years of starting treatment, with the average loss often around 7 to 8 pounds.
+While this may feel disappointing if you were hoping for a dramatic transformation, it is important to remember that the medication’s primary job is to restore "euthyroidism"—a state of normal thyroid function.
+Taking more medication than prescribed to force weight loss is dangerous and can lead to serious heart and bone complications.

 The Timeline of Change

-Weight loss rarely happens overnight.
+Levothyroxine weight loss rarely happens overnight because the body needs time to reach a "steady state."
 Here is a general guide to the phases of treatment:

-- Weeks 1–4: You may notice a slight reduction in puffiness as water retention begins to ease.
-Your energy levels might start to lift.
+- Weeks 1–4: The medication begins replacing missing hormones immediately, but it takes time for blood levels to stabilise.
+You may notice a slight reduction in puffiness as water retention begins to ease and energy levels lift.

 Key Takeaway: Levothyroxine is a replacement hormone, not a stimulant.
 It levels the playing field, allowing your metabolism to function normally, but it does not bypass the fundamental laws of energy balance.